mmallikpy/JS/Day 11/Ans.md

 ### Reason

-Reason we call the function 2 times.
+We call the function 2 times.
 Inside the outer function have one counter and inner function that return the incremental value.
 Finally the `closer` can memories the variable data.

 ## 2. What will be the output and why?